-We express no opinion herein as to the laws of any state or jurisdiction other than the state laws of the State of New York, solely with respect to the Warrant, the General Corporation Law of the State of Delaware and the federal laws of the United States of America.
+We express no opinion herein as to the laws of any state or jurisdiction other than the General Corporation Law of the State of Delaware and the federal laws of the United States of America.

 Based upon the foregoing, we are of the opinion that (i) the Shares, when issued and sold in accordance with the form of the Underwriting Agreement most recently filed as an exhibit to the Registration Statement and the prospectus that forms a part of the Registration Statement, will be validly issued, fully paid and non-assessable, (ii) the Warrant, when issued and delivered by the Company in accordance with the form of the Underwriting Agreement most recently filed as an exhibit to the Registration Statement and the prospectus that forms a part of the Registration Statement, will constitute a binding obligation of the Company in accordance with its terms and (iii) the Warrant Shares, when issued and sold in accordance with the terms and conditions of the Warrant, will be validly issued, fully paid and non-assessable.